ampleforth/AIPs/AIPs/aip-5.md

 #### 2. "Balanced" Sigmoid

-Although the Sigmoid is a good start, we can improve upon it by scaling supply changes such that they “balance” one another.
+Although the Sigmoid is a good start, we can improve upon it by transforming supply changes such that they “balance” one another.
 More specifically:

 * If a demand-change-factor of `A` corresponds with supply-change-factor `B`.
 * We want to enforce that a demand-change-factor of `1/A` corresponds with a supply-change-factor of `1/B`.

-This way, supply reactions to equal and opposite relative changes in demand, always even eachother out.
+This way, supply reactions to equal and opposite relative changes in demand, always even each other out.
 For more context, see the alternating series example in the motivation section above.

 **2.1. _The "Balancing" Solution_**